Pluvista/Pluvista-Website/README.md

 # PluvioVision-Website

-This will be a company website that I will work here and there.
+This will be the official website that I will continue to steadily improve and structor the front-end.
-Steadily improving and structoring the front-end.